astropy/astropy/docs/io/vo/index.rst

 This array is ``False`` anywhere the value is missing.

 .. note::
-   In the future, the ``array`` and ``mask`` members will likely be combined into a single masked record array.
+   In the future, the `~astropy.io.vo.tree.Table.array` and `~astropy.io.vo.tree.Table.mask` members will likely be combined into a single masked record array.
 There are implementation bugs in current versions of Numpy that prevent this at the moment.

 Datatype mappings
 -----------------